- Daniel F. Hanley, MD

-Karen Lane, an Assistant Professor of Neurology and the Administrative Director of Research, Division of Brain Injury OutcomeS (BIOS), Johns Hopkins University, has been developing, demonstrating, and disseminating the principles of clinical trials for more than two decades.
+Karen Lane has been developing, demonstrating, and disseminating the principles of clinical trials for more than two decades.
 Her primary focus as a clinical scientist has been intracranial hemorrhage, orphan diseases, neurocritical care, and racial and ethnic diversity within clinical trials.

 - Nichol McBee, MPH, CCRP

-Nichol McBee has been part of the Brain Injury Outcomes Division since its inception.
-Her expertise is in the management of clinical trials, specifically in the areas of protocol compliance, adverse events monitoring, serious adverse event reporting, follow-up and documentation of potential outcome events.
-As the senior program manager, she supervises the medical monitoring processes, the central adjudication of safety endpoints and the regulatory documents specialist.
-She is an on-call resource to the site managers and clinical teams during randomizations, and she serves on multiple protocol development committees.
-She ensures that daily activities meet regulatory compliance, and she is responsible for implementing and maintaining quality assurance and quality control systems by managing the production of the SOPs to ensure that all BIOS trials are documented and reported in compliance with each protocol and the applicable regulatory requirements in a timely and correct manner.
-She has been a vital part of the BIOS program responsible for the FDA IND applications since 1995.
+In addition to these leadership roles, Nichol supervises the data management core, medical monitoring processes, central adjudication of safety endpoints, and regulatory documents specialists.
+She is an on-call resource to site managers and clinical teams during randomizations, and she serves on multiple protocol development committees.
+Nichol is responsible for implementing and maintaining quality assurance and quality control systems by managing SOP production to ensure BIOS trials are documented and reported in compliance with each protocol and the applicable regulatory requirements in a timely and correct manner.
+She has been a vital part of the BIOS program responsible for the FDA IND applications and the management of the Brain Hemorrhage Thrombolysis clinical trial program since 1995.

 - Steve Mayo, PD, CCRA, PMP

-Steven W. Mayo is the founder and president of Emissary International, LLC, a contract research organization providing clinical trial management services in North America and Europe.
-After starting his career as a retail and hospital pharmacist, he entered the pharmaceutical industry in 1987 as a Clinical Research Associate and was quickly promoted to a management position with international responsibilities.
-During this time, Dr. Mayo was the project manager for the company's hypertension program and was also instrumental in the development of new drugs for congestive heart failure, obesity, diabetes, burns, pain, and hypothyroidism.
+Steven W. Mayo is the founder and president of Emissary International, a contract research organization that provides clinical trial management services in North America and Europe.
+After starting his career as a retail and hospital pharmacist, he entered the pharmaceutical industry in 1987 and was quickly promoted to a management position with international responsibilities.
+During this time, he was instrumental in the development of new drugs for congestive heart failure, obesity, diabetes, burns, pain, and hypothyroidism.
 He also led the protocol and case report form committees, chaired an international data standards group, headed a group responsible for adverse event and concomitant medication coding, and championed the introduction of innovative new technologies designed to speed the clinical research process (EDC, fax retrieval, OCR, CTMS).

 Dr. Mayo founded Emissary in 1995 and now manages an international team of clinical trial professionals involved in clinical study monitoring, project management, clinical data management, regulatory affairs, and medical writing.
 Under his guidance, Emissary has remained profitable each year while rapidly growing into an internationally respected operation, ranking among the top contract research organizations worldwide.
-In 2008, Emissary and Johns Hopkins Brain Injury Outcomes (BIOS), an academic research organization, established a long-term strategic collaboration.
-Emissary’s clinical research associates provide monitoring support on the trials conducted via this collaboration
+In 2008, Emissary and BIOS established a long-term strategic collaboration.
+Emissary’s clinical research associates provide monitoring support on the trials conducted via this collaboration.